ISP19/problems/basic-security-in-django/answer/README.md

 </script>
 ```

-He was using the `safe` filter which was bypassing Django built-in HTML escape functionality, opening up possibilities for malicious user inputs; for instance, a user enters another `script` tag in his post during post creation, and the application will then display some odd behaviour.
+He was using the `safe` filter which bypasses Django built-in HTML escape functionality, opening up possibilities for malicious user inputs; for instance, a user enters another `script` tag in his post during post creation, and the application will then display some odd behaviour.

 Even worse, an attacker can execute a client-side script to steal sensitive user data (such as **cookies**) across sites or even attempt to **hijack** the user's session.